Regd.No.: 126198/071/072

 Day 10 : Trek to Phakding 2,650 m – 05 hrs

-After Surkhe morning heads towards the main trekking trail passing Muse and Chowrikharka farm village near below Lukla.
-Being on the isolated area for many days, from here onwards on the famous route to Everest Base Camp where the trail from Lukla joins at a small Choplung village, walking is easier and pleasant on the gradual path all the way to Phakding with few small ups in between, reaching at Tarhe khola, with wonderful view of Kusum-Kangru 6,369m, after crossing the bridge with a short climb reaches to Ghat village, from here onwards an hour of pleasant walk to Phakding village for overnight stop by the bank of Dudh-Kosi River.
+After Surkhe morning head towards the main trekking trail passing Muse and Chowrikharka farm village near Lukla.
+Being in the isolated area for many days, from here onwards on the famous route to Everest Base Camp where the trail from Lukla joins at a small Choplung village, walking is easier and pleasant on the gradual path all the way to Phakding with a few small ups in between, reaching at Tarhe Khola, with a wonderful view of Kusum-Kangru 6,369m, after crossing the bridge with a short climb reaches to Ghat village, from here onwards an hour of pleasant walk to Phakding village for overnight stop by the bank of Dudh-Kosi River.

 Food